Khushi-Balia/le-transpiler/README.md

 - The tokens we get after lexing, are passed through the parser
 - On receiving the tokens, it forms a parse tree using it[parse tree ](https://en.wikipedia.org/wiki/Parse_tree  " parse tree ")
-- This parse tree is simplified, removing all the extra, syntactic stuff, to give the AST (Abstract Synatx tree)
+- This parse tree is simplified, removing all the extra, syntactic stuff, to give the AST (Abstract Syntax tree)
 - Thus, we can say, AST is a compact version of the parse tree
 - The grammar of the code is set using bison
 >Extention of a parser program is .y

-- In parse tree , after getting rid of extra comment or other syntactic stuff is present it is passed through AST
+- In parse tree, after getting rid of the extra comment or other syntactic stuff is present it is passed through AST
 >So the conversion of the tokens to AST is called parsing
-- The language grammar is defined in a bison file named [parser.y](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/parser.y).
+- The language grammar is defined in a bison file named [parser. y](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/parser.y).
 ----
->After this step, we do semantic parsing whose result is an abstract syntax tree, AST is a tree data structure which stores various token as it nodes, such that it can represent the code in an abstract way in memory.
+>After this step, we do semantic parsing whose result is an abstract syntax tree, AST is a tree data structure that stores various tokens as its nodes, such that it can abstractly represent the code in memory.
 >
 >AST is what represents our language in memory, AST related functions are defined in [ast.c](https://github.com/Khushi-Balia/le-transpiler/blob/main/src/ast.c)
 ![AST](https://vinaytech.files.wordpress.com/2008/10/img21.png " AST " )